 Is your management asking you to do more with less?
 The obvious solution is asking for HR automation tools to help you do exactly that.
 HR technology is not as expensive as it used to be.
 And the right HR automation tool can automate manual tasks, simplify documentation, ensure compliance, and relieve the burden of your HR staff time giving them time to focus on high impact activities.

 Recruitment and employee onboarding are two of the most important HR processes.
 However, most SMBs neglect them.
 Your HR leaders spend a huge amount of time to search, identify, interview, shortlist, select, and hire a candidate.
 But signing an offer letter isn’t the finish line.
 The onboarding process demands the same amount of energy from your HR staff.
 Employee training should also be done on a regular basis, both for new employees and for current employees who desire to grow personally and professionally, a HR outsourcing company can help you with that.

 Automating recruitment and onboarding processes using an HR automation tool will streamline them, shorten the onboarding period, inject more transparency, reduce manual errors, and improve overall efficiency.

 Timesheet management has become a nightmare

-Traditional paper-based timesheets cause too much trouble and chaos in the payroll process.
+Traditional paper-based timesheets cause too much trouble and chaos in the payroll process and salary details.
 Even digital forms are not completely reliable.
 Despite the monetary aspects attached to them, everyone (Employees, HR, Payroll team) finds the process to be a nightmare.

 If your HR leaders still deal with the mundane tasks like chasing, collecting, verifying, and updating timesheet information manually, it is time to consider an automated timesheet management application.